 Dear Reader, I still think, speak and feel, what’s on my mind.
-Sometimes it’s just hard, if the opposite won’t reply, while all the others do.
+Sometimes it’s just hard, if your opponent won’t reply, while all the others do.
 This article is about my lovely four legged friend David.
-And at least 13 reasons why you should(n’t) get a dog in your twenties…
+And at least a few reasons why you should(n’t) get a dog in your twenties…

 A dog, is a dog, is a dog…

 Seriously it takes a while, to understand the sense of humor, which comes with a clumsy dog, that steps into his own poop, after three month of discussion about his domestic hygiene.
 It became a stand-up show, just walking him.
 He simply couldn’t walk outside without barking at threes, trying to fetch birds or making Cirque de Soleil Saltos, every time another dog passed by, which almost broke his neck and my leg.
 Leaving the house together, is either heaven or hell, but nothing in between.
 Somedays he’s social, other days he’s simply the incarnation of the devil, which is why his second name is Mephistopheles.